CenterForDigitalHumanities/rerum_server_nodejs/CONTRIBUTING.md

-# Contribute to the TinyThings RERUM Client
+# Contribute to the RERUM API
 ```
 ██████╗ ███████╗██████╗ ██╗   ██╗███╗   ███╗
 ██╔══██╗██╔════╝██╔══██╗██║   ██║████╗ ████║